Photos from the Dalmatian Pelican workshop at Lake Kerkini in Greece

 You will find photos from my Dalmatian Pelican workshop at Lake Kerkini in this photo album.

 Lake Kerkini is an artificial water reservoir that was created in 1932.
-It was redeveloped in 1980, on the site of what was previously an extremely extensive marshland.
-The lake is ranked as one of the premier birding site in Greece.
-Situated along the migratory flyway for migratory birds en route to the Aegean Sea, the Balkan region, the Black Sea, the Hungarian steppes and beyond.
-It is really a hot spot if you want to experience bird migration in Greece.
+In 1980 it was redeveloped on the site of what was previously an extremely extensive marshland.
+The lake is ranked as one of the premier birding sites in Greece.
+It is situated along the migratory flyway for migratory birds en route to the Aegean Sea, the Balkan region, the Black Sea, the Hungarian steppes and beyond.
+It is a hot spot if you want to experience the bird migration in Greece.

 You will find at least 10 amphibian species in the surrounding area of the lake.
 Five snail species, 19 reptile species and a great variety of insects which play an important part in the food chain and contribute to the biological resources of the lake.

-Don’t miss the blog posts from Lake Kerkini
+Don’t miss my blog posts from Lake Kerkini

-I hope you will enjoy my selection of pictures from the three wonderful days we had at Lake Kerkini during the Dalmatian Pelican workshop.
+I hope you will enjoy my selection of pictures from the three wonderful days we had at Lake Kerkini.